ToxoGenomicsWorkshop/ToxoGenomicsWorkshop.github.io/index.md

 The workshop will have two main components: 1) career perspectives from scientists outside of the traditional tenure-track.
 2) hands-on workshop on analysing RNAseq data.
 The latter will be broken a morning and afternoon workshop.
 The morning workshop will cover RNAseq analysis in R/bioconductor (Dan Beiting); and the afternoon will focus on using the genome browser to view RNAseq data (Omar Harb).
 We encourage all attendees to bring their laptops to allow participation in the hands-on exercises.

-***Rationale for this Workshop***  Students and postdocs training in the biomedical sciences today are faced with the challenge of analyzing their own large-scale datasets, as well data being continuously made available in the public domain.
-The ability to carry out forward and reverse genetic screens in _Toxoplasma_, together with the excellent genome resources for this pathogen, makes _Toxoplasma_ research particularly adept at genome-scale experiments in both the parasite and the host.
-This workshop serves an a hands-on introduction to the methods and challenges assocated analzing and visualizing RNAseq data.
-The workshop will be run as a hands-on tutorial using a real data-set

 ----